-Every time there is a security breach in the cloud, companies lose money, time, and resources as they try to recover.
-The downtime that results from a cloud breach can cause significant operational setbacks, and cloud-connected devices and networks can be exposed to a variety of threats.
+Whenever there is a security breach in the cloud, companies lose money, time, and resources as they try to recover.
+The downtime that results from a cloud breach can cause significant operational setbacks – applications and data in the cloud, and cloud-connected devices and networks can be exposed to a numerous threats.

 While maintaining a security system for an in-house network is often managed by an internal IT team, whenever you put data or systems on the cloud, your valuable digital assets are, essentially, under someone else’s care.
 To minimize the resulting inherent risk, a robust cloud security system is necessary.

 Here are just a few of the benefits of cloud security: